Top architectural photographer interview

 5. If you could change one thing about your businesses day-to-day routine, what would it be?

-People don’t realize that Architecture photography involves carrying around a lot of heavy equipment.
+People don’t realize that being a top architectural photographer involves carrying around a lot of heavy equipment.
 The subject or client is brought to a studio in the case of other photography fields such as portraiture, fashion, food and products.
 I typically have to carry around a 115 pound generator and 8 other cases of gear with an average wight of 65 pounds each.
 I have thought about downsizing and compromising in areas but decided not to.
 Everybody owns a sophisticated camera these days and there is a lot of competition out there.
 I cannot afford compromise in my work.

 6. Any new specials you can tell our readers about?

-Yes I have had a policy of granting a 30%-50% discount on my daily fee to talented and up and coming Architects and interior designers, if their work is different and interesting.
+Yes, Much like fashion photographers do tests at a discounted rates, top architectural photographer much like myself do promotional work with certain people.
+I tend to choose young talented and up and coming Architects and interior designers, if their work is different and interesting.
 We are all artists after all and it is not just about the money.

 7. If you had a chance to say one thing to a brand new customer, before they walk in the door, what would it be?